jsmolka/egg-player/readme.md

 ### Bass integration
 - create a bass wrapper and use it in the player
-  - disable auto looping the current stream
   - try to reinitiate bass after the audio device changed
   - consider using a bass plugin for tag loading instead of taglib
+- rework how to play next song
+  - use duration in barwidget (onLengthSliderValueChanged)
-- rewrite player
+  - callback function in player
-  - connect app about to quit to pausing bass

 ### User interface
 - do not show certain info at low size